ayushchauhaan/gramify/README.md

-# instagram_clone
+# Gramify

-A new Flutter project.
+A Instagram like application.

 ## Getting Started